MLOps Pipeline

 ● Intermediate ⏱ 40 min read MLOps Pipeline

 Raw data almost never goes directly into a model.
-It's dirty, inconsistently formatted, and missing the derived features that would actually help the model learn.
-Data preparation is the process of transforming raw data into clean, model-ready features — and doing it in a way that's reproducible, automated, and consistent between training and serving.
+It's inconsistently encoded, missing derived signals, and not split into training and test sets.
+Data preparation is the process of transforming validated data into model-ready features — and doing it in a way that's reproducible, automated, and consistent between training and serving.

 python